Guide: Setting Up Pyenv and Poetry on Linux-Based Systems¶

 for software development, particularly when working with multiple

 projects.
-This guide explains how to install and configure pyenv
+This guide explains how to install and configure pyenv and

-on Linux-based systems (e.g., Linux or macOS).
+Poetry on Linux-based systems (e.g., Linux or macOS).

 !!! abstract "Why Use Pyenv with Poetry?"
 Poetry requires a Python

-to ensure compatibility and flexibility
+version manager like pyenv to ensure compatibility and flexibility

 across different Python versions.
-Using pyenv
+Using pyenv, you can isolate

 Python versions per project, making dependency management with